Development of an innovation strategy builds an intellectual property “fence” for your company.

 It establishes your company as a major competitive force.

-An innovation strategy includes developing best practices for managing the innovation lifecycle and for memorializing the innovation in a form that creates maximum value.
+An innovation strategy includes developing best practices for managing the innovation lifecycle and for memorializing the innovation.

-Sometimes it’s good strategy to keep your developing innovation secret for a period of time.
+One strategy is to keep your innovation a secret for awhile.

-Your strategy may include only publicizing your innovation after you have completed all evaluations (legal, business and management), experiments, development work, and finalized design concepts.
-Only allow your competitors public knowledge of your advances and company direction when and how it suits your company most.
+Your strategy may include only publicizing your innovation after you have completed all evaluations, experiments, development work, and finalized design concepts.
+Only allow your competitors knowledge of your advances and company direction when and how it suits your company most.
 You then remain one step ahead at all times.

-Carefully manage your innovation and pursue appropriate protection in a timely and strategic manner.
+Carefully manage your innovation.
+Pursue protection in a timely and strategic manner.

 By carefully managing and memorializing innovation, your company can: